Refrigeration chemicals are a nightmare for the climate. Experts say alternatives must spread fast

 The need to minimize refrigerant leaks has spurred a reuse and reclamation industry.
 One company is A-Gas Rapid Recovery, which has facilities in Dallas, Texas, Toledo, Ohio and Punta Gorda, Florida, among others.

 Refrigerants can be used many times over and can last for 30 years, said Mike Armstrong, President of A-Gas in the Americas.
-The company takes in shipments of refrigerators and tanks from around the country and beyond, drains them, then purifies and reclaims the chemicals, shipping out recycled product.
-This prevents the need for new chemical production.
+The company takes in refrigerants and tanks from around the country and beyond, drains them, then purifies and reclaims the chemicals, shipping out recycled product.

 “Some technicians back in the day would literally just cut the line and vent the gas to the atmosphere,” said Anthony Nash, an A-Gas network training manager.
 Now, “the EPA and the regulations that we fall under make that not only illegal, but unethical,” he said.